trivialsoftware/trivialdb/ReadMe.md

 * `defineModel(databaseName, modelDefinition, databaseOptions)` - Returns a `JDBModel`.

-Defining a model in JBase is very simple.
+Defining a model in TrivialDB is very simple.
 Models and databases have a one to one relationship, so you can think of the `databaseName` as the name of the model, though they don't have to have an relation to each other.
 As for the `databaseOptions`, these are defined [below](#options), and give you the ability to pass any of those options along to the underlying database.